opentelekomcloud/scavenger-hunt/README.md

 # scavenger-hunt

 OpenStack was founded as a project in 2010.
-For the occasion of its tenth anniversary, the Open telekom Cloud hosts a scavenger hunt.
+For the occasion of its tenth anniversary, the Open Telekom Cloud hosts a scavenger hunt.
 This repo hosts some code for the server for a website serving the challenge.
 It decomposes to three major parts: